EL GRITO POR THAWRA الثورة presents:

 How We Get Over [ and Through]: Movement For This MomentA guided movement ritual/meditation/divination/writing/storytelling practice for our collective liberation

 ~stewarded by amara tabor-smith Sunday, Nov.
-10 12-3pm Dance Mission Theater 3316 24th St., San Francisco, Ca. 94110 (free/suggested donation $25 /NOTALOF) There will be dancing/We will move our bodies; there will be moments of restful pause; we will talk with each other and share strategies for survival and thrivance; our ancestors might visit;
+10 12-3pm Dance Mission Theater 3316 24th St., San Francisco, Ca. 94110 ($25 /NOTALOF no one turned away for lack of funds) There will be dancing/We will move our bodies; there will be moments of restful pause; we will talk with each other and share strategies for survival and thrivance; our ancestors might visit;

 there might be laughter, tears, joy, rage, grief, emotional or spiritual discomfort or ease; there will most certainly be breath.
 It might feel too long, it might feel too short, we will run out of time, it will only be a beginning.
 Bring a journal, a pillow, blanket or mat, water, any small objects that are comforting or grounding for you.
 Note #1: there will be scented cleansing water present in the space.
 Please indicate when you sign up if you have any environmental sensitivities or any needs that we should know about.
 We may not be able to meet all needs but we will do our best and let you know.
 Note #2: Conversations regarding race, privilege, oppression and identity will likely occur.
 We will also be inviting spirit energies into the space.
 If this is not your thing, if it feels too vulnerable or uncomfortable, please consider whether this is the right space for you at this time. |